RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

 ## Create `RedisEnterpriseRemoteCluster` resources

-1. Create a `RedisEnterpriseRemoteCluster` (RERC) custom resource files for each participating Redis Enterprise cluster (REC).
+1. Create a `RedisEnterpriseRemoteCluster` (RERC) custom resource file for each participating Redis Enterprise cluster (REC).
   Below are examples of RERC resources for two participating clusters.
 Substitute your own values to create your own resource.

     Example RERC for a REC named `rec1` in the namespace `ns1`: